What is Personal Information?

 How To Raise a Concern About How The Company Has Managed Your Personal Information

-If you have a complaint related to how the Company has managed your personal information, please contact the Company using the contact details set out in clause12.
-The Company may ask you to put your concerns in writing so that its [compliance] staff can fully understand and investigate your complaint.
+If you have a complaint related to how the Company has managed your personal information, please contact the Company as defined below.
+The Company may ask you to put your concerns in writing so that its compliance staff can fully understand and investigate your complaint.

 The Company will provide you with an estimated response time frame in relation to your complaint.
-In any event, the Company will endeavour to respond to your complaint with days.
+In any event, the Company will endeavour to respond to your complaint with thirty (30) days.

 If a complaint remains unresolved, you may contact the Office of the Australian Information Commissioner (OAIC) at www.oaic.gov.au to have the complaint heard and determined.